Klubosumo Johnson Borh, BSc, MSc. – SEA/MFP

 Chief Executive Officer – NEPI,

 Klubosumo Johnson Borh is a Paul Harris Fellow of the Rotary Foundation of Rotary International.
-A social and development worker, reintegration, psychosocial and youth development specialist.
-He uses field experience to develop rigorous social and development programs and projects that address school absenteeism, former child soldiers’ reintegration, at-risk youth violence and organize crime, extreme poverty in developing countries and influence public policy and high impact program design for scale up.
+The Rotary International Global Vocational Trainer.
+A social and development worker, a reintegration, psychosocial and youth development specialist.
+He uses field experience to develop rigorous social and development programs and projects that address former child soldiers’ reintegration, hard-risk youth violence and organize crime, extreme poverty in developing countries.
+He influences public policy and high impact program design for scale-up.

 He has delivered innovative psychosocial initiatives, Cognitive Behavior Therapy and Cash Transfer for the rehabilitation and social and economic reintegration support for former child soldiers and at-risk street youth.
 He connects rigorous academic theory with real-world practice conducting cutting-edge research and developing innovative solutions to support governments and organizations around the world to achieve the Sustainable Development Goals.
 He has worked in West and East Africa, Asia, and North America and most recently at the United Nations.

 Mr. Borh has served as the Reintegration Consultant (UN Index # 10126543), for the Global Coalition for the Reintegration of Child Soldiers at the Office of the Special Representative of the Secretary-General for Children and Armed Conflict at the United Nations in New York.